PierrunoYT/ai-code-reviewer/README.md

 - Multimodal understanding (text, images, video, audio)
 - Long context windows (up to 1M tokens)
 - Native tool use and function calling

+**🎯 Enhanced System Message:**
+*"Leverage Google's advanced reasoning capabilities to provide thorough technical analysis.
+You are a senior software engineer and security expert with comprehensive expertise in code review."*

 ## 📊 How Code Analysis Works